 As your dog gets accustomed to this, wrap your finger with gauze and rub his gums.
 Eventually, add a pet toothpaste; do not use human toothpaste.
 After a few weeks, your dog should be willing to accept a toothbrush for pets, which should have soft, multi-tufted synthetic bristles.

-If you want to keep your dog's teeth clean but are worried about the cleaning process, then you’re not alone.
-You need to pick a toothpaste advised by your vet as they are usually animal-approved and pet-tested.
+If you want to keep your dog's teeth clean but are worried about the cleaning process, then you are not alone.
+You need to pick a toothpaste advised by your vet as they are usually clinically tested and approved.
 But most importantly, refrain from using human toothpaste to brush your dog’s teeth.
 It’s because human toothpaste contains fluoride, which is highly toxic to dogs.
-This will help in preventing plaque buildups, fight bacteria and improve your dog’s bad breath.

 Dental wipes for dogs are designed to be wiped against your dog's teeth to eliminate plaque.
 They work in a similar way to toothbrushes and are an excellent way to keep your pet's teeth clean.
 They're generally more convenient to use than a toothbrush and toothpaste.

-Dogs adore treats, and dental treats are an excellent way to improve your dog's oral hygiene.
-These treats are designed to eliminate plaque buildup and typically include chemicals that help to freshen your dog's breath and clean its mouth.
+Dogs adore treats, and dental treats are an excellent way to improve your dog's oral care and hygiene.
+These treats are designed to eliminate plaque buildup and typically include chemicals that help you get rid of your dog's breath and clean its mouth.
 They are considerably more liked by dogs than a toothbrush or tooth wipes, and they keep dogs' mouths clean.
-These treats are available in a wide range of tastes, forms, and sizes, so you're sure to find something your dog will enjoy.
+These treats are available in a wide range of tastes, forms, and sizes, so you are sure to find something your dog will enjoy.

 Cleaning your dog's teeth with the help of a veterinarian is probably the smartest way to ensure its dental health.
 Your veterinarian will be able to determine what is best for your dog's teeth by addressing any problems that even the most devoted dog owner might overlook.

-If your dog won't cooperate with home brushing or if you already see brown tartar stains on his teeth or red and bleeding gums, it's time to turn to your veterinarian for help.
-He or she will give your dog general anesthesia and clean the teeth above and below the gum line to remove plaque and tartar.
-After the teeth are cleaned, they will be polished to remove microscopic plaque and to make the teeth smooth to discourage plaque from clinging.
+If your dog won't cooperate with home brushing or if you already see brown tartar stains on its teeth or red and bleeding gums, it's time to turn to your veterinarian for help.
+The doctor will give your dog general anesthesia and clean the teeth above and below the gum line to remove plaque and tartar.
+After the cleaning is done, they will be polished to remove microscopic plaque and to make the teeth smooth to discourage plaque from clinging.